3-Ingredient One Pot Pasta

 This one-pot meal is very simple and straightforward.
 You only need one pot and just about 10 minutes hands-on time!
 Here’s a quick rundown of the process, but for full instructions, reference the recipe card at the bottom of the post.

 - Cook ground meat.
-In a large pot over medium-high heat, brown ground meat, breaking into small pieces.
+In a large pot or dutch oven over medium-high heat, brown ground meat, breaking into small pieces.

 - Add marinara.
 Reduce heat and stir in marinara and water.

 - Simmer pasta.
 Add pasta, stir and simmer for about 15 minutes.
-Add 1 cup of water, stir again and continue to cook about 15 minutes longer and until pasta is tender.
+Add 1 cup of water, stir again and continue to cook about 15 minutes longer and until pasta is tender and cooked al dente.

 - Serve.
 Garnish with parmesan cheese and fresh basil leaves.
 Serve and enjoy!